Skip to main content

 Department of Defense The Secretary of Defense should ensure that the Assistant Secretary of Defense for Energy, Installations, and Environment, in coordination with the Under Secretary of Defense for Personnel and Readiness and the military services, obtains and uses feedback on the financial and quality-of-life effects of limited supply or unaffordable housing on service members, through the Status of Forces survey and other service or installation-specific feedback mechanisms.
 (Recommendation 4)

 DOD concurred with this recommendation.
-DOD provided a corrective action plan in March 2026 that states that the department has incorporated questions concerning the physical condition, affordability, and availability of housing into the Status of Forces survey to identify and evaluate the financial and quality-of-life challenges associated with living in areas with limited or unaffordable housing.
-Officials stated that it is the department's goal to leverage Critical Housing Area Policy guidance that is under development to also determine service or installation-specific feedback mechanisms to collect feedback on the financial and quality-of-life effects of limited supply or unaffordable housing on service members.
-Officials estimate completing these actions by May 2027.
+DOD incorporated questions concerning the physical condition, affordability, and availability of housing into the 2024 Status of Forces survey to identify and evaluate the financial and quality-of-life challenges associated with living in areas with limited or unaffordable housing, according to documentation we reviewed.
+Officials also stated in March 2026 that the Status of Forces survey, "Interim Guidance for Community Engagement," "Interim Guidance on the Housing Requirements Determination Process," and "Interim Guidance for Designated Critical Housing Areas" will provide DOD with mechanisms to collect feedback on the financial and quality-of-life effects of limited supply or unaffordable housing on service members.
+These are important steps for obtaining feedback.
+We have yet to see documentation of how DOD has used the feedback in developing a list of critical housing areas or for developing plans to address challenges in those areas, for example.
+Officials estimate completing these actions by May 2026.
 We will continue to monitor steps taken by DOD to address this recommendation.

 Department of Defense The Secretary of Defense should ensure that the Assistant Secretary of Defense for Energy, Installations, and Environment, in coordination with the Under Secretary of Defense for Personnel and Readiness and the military services, develops a plan for how the department can respond to and address the financial and quality-of-life effects in critical housing areas once those areas are identified, such as through feasible solutions to increase housing supply or through additional strategies such as alternative compensation.
 (Recommendation 5)